 Fees + Insurance

 At this time I do not accept health insurance, and therefore would be considered an out-of-network physician by an insurance company.
-This means you would receive a bill for services and a receipt that you can then submit to your insurance company for reimbursement of services.
+This means you would receive a bill for services and a receipt that you can then submit to your insurance company for reimbursement of services after paying the bill.
 You may provide your insurance company with this bill and be reimbursed on average between 50-100% depending on your plan.
 Please call your insurance company and find out whether they cover out-of-network services.
 Medicaid and/or Medicare do not reimburse out of network.

 Commonly used CPT codes: